Redy1908/GreenWay-Backend/README.md

 Opentopodata needs to be configured with the same elevation data usend in OSRM

-> The following setup is for windows for more check Opentopodata [docks](https://www.opentopodata.org/server/)

 1. Download the same file downloaded in step 5 above, from [here](https://srtm.csi.cgiar.org/srtmdata/), this time select ```Geo TIFF```
 2. Go to ```oepntopodata/data``` create a new folder ```yourDatasetFolder/``` move the downloaded ```.tif``` file inside this folder
 3. Edit the file ```oepntopodata/config.yml``` set the ```name``` end ```path``` to your dataset